Ting Tzu-Han

-She has represented Taiwan at the World Junior Championships and Four Continents Championships.
+She has represented Taiwan at the World Junior Championships, Four Continents Championships, and World Championships.

 Personal life

 Ting was born on February 21, 2006, in Taipei, Taiwan.
 Her parents fund all of her career expenses with the help of donations from friends and local sponsorships.
 Ting attends a local school and had the fourth-best grades in her class in 2019.
 She enjoys DIY crafts, cooking, and baking.
 Ting admires Japan's Yuzuru Hanyu as her future goal and especially likes his "Hope and Legacy" free skating program.

+In fall 2024, she moved to Leeds, West Yorkshire, United Kingdom, where she began attending university.

 Career

 Early career

 Ting initially started out learning inline skating before a coach believed that she had potential and encouraged her to try figure skating.
 She began skating at age 6.5 years after she did not fall like other beginners during her first lessons.
 Ting won the 2016 Taiwanese Championships in the intermediate division, the 2017 and 2018 Taiwanese Championships in the advanced novice division, and the 2019 Taiwanese Championships in the junior division.

 On the international level, Ting is the 2016 Asian Open Trophy basic novice A bronze medalist, the 2017–18 Southeast Asian Figure Skating Open Challenge advanced novice champion, the 2018 Rooster Cup advanced novice champion, and the 2019 Oceania International Novice champion.
 At the 2017 edition of the Asian Open Trophy, she was the youngest competitor in the advanced novice division, at only 11 years old.